 Welcome Back to term 4!

 Our local area topic will teach Puffins about their locality beyond the school gate, building on children’s knowledge and understanding of their school environment.
 Children will explore their local area using first hand observation to enhance their locational awareness along with developing essential map and fieldwork skills.
-This topic will provide a perfect opportunity for Puffins to gain a greater insight into where they live!

 In maths, we will complete and assess the work we have done on addition and subtraction within 20.
 We will move on to place value within 50; counting forwards and backwards within 50, representing numbers up to 50 and comparing objects and numbers within 50.
 We will also be thinking about mass and volume and using scales for measuring.